My Forking Life

 Are steamed cheeseburgers healthier?

-Because of the lack of oil, butter, and fats, steaming cheeseburgers are a healthier option.
-During the steaming process, the fats inside of the meat are melted away into the water below and replaced with the moisture the water provides.
+Due to the lack of oil, butter, and fats, steaming cheeseburgers is a healthier option.
+During the steaming process, the fats inside the meat are melted away into the water below and replaced with the moisture the water provides.
 Leaving a juicy but lean cheeseburger.

 Can frozen burger patties be steamed?

-You can steam frozen burger patties, just be aware that the cooking time may vary, and it is recommended to check the internal temperature of the burgers before serving.
-Also, depending on the size of your frozen burger patties, you may only fit 2 or 3 in the steamer basket.
+You can steam frozen burger patties, but be aware that the cooking time may vary.
+It is recommended to check the internal temperature of the burgers before serving.
+Additionally, depending on the size of your frozen burger patties, you may only be able to fit 2 or 3 in the steamer basket.

 What is the goop that comes out of cooked burgers?

-It’s called scum and it’s a mix of protein and water.
-It’s harmless and can simple be wiped off if you prefer not to eat it.
+It's called scum, and it's a mix of protein and water.
+It's harmless and can simply be wiped off if you prefer not to eat it.

-• Notes: Burgers are done when the internal temperature reaches 165 degrees Fahrenheit (74°C).
+• Burgers are done when the internal temperature reaches 160°F (71 °C).
 Use a quick-read thermometer to check the temperature.

 Looking for more delicious recipes?
 Try these out: